Devlander-Software/issue-labler/README.md

 ### Step 2: Add the Workflow

 In your newly created workflow file, reference the action you published in GitHub Marketplace.
-Here’s an example of what your workflow file should look like:
+Here's an example of what your workflow file should look like:

 ```yaml
 name: Setup Issue Templates and Labels